Mjz86/C_colon/mcc.md

 - conclusion:
-writing exception safe code with small simple functions is faster than writing complex code with less invariant grantees. because the invariant is either true on initialized or not true on uninitialized, we really can optimize based on the invariant and stay within as if rules.
+writing exception safe code with small simple functions is faster than writing complex code with less invariant grantees. because the invariant is either true on initialized or not true on uninitialized, we really can optimize based on the invariant and stay within as if rules. another philosophy is that safety checks are redundant code in a 100% safe app, but redundant code is also redundant information , and information is exactly what drives optimization, if we can prove that safety and eliminate the check , the only thing left is optimization via information, the knowledge of violation behavior being executed can be as valuable as  the knowledge of undefined behavior  being unreachable.

 ---